lw8192/Red-Team-Dev/Assembly/README.md

 JE / JZ Jump if equal; same as jump if zero.
 JNE / JNZ Jump if not equal; same as jump if not zero.
 JGE/ JNL Jump if greater or equal; same as jump if not less.

+# Assembly Instructions
+NOP: "No-operation": doesn't do anything.
+Used to pad or align bytes, delay time.
+Make simple exploits more reliable.

 ## Asm Files
 ```